The Biological Sciences Graduate Program at a Glance

-- Specific Aims are limited to two pages.
+- Specific Aims are limited to two double-spaced pages.
 State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
 List succinctly the specific objectives of the research proposed, e.g., to test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm or clinical practice, address a critical barrier to progress in the field, or develop new technology.

 - Research Strategy

-- This item is limited to twelve pages.
+- This item is limited to twelve double-spaced pages.
 Organize the Research Strategy in the specified order using the instructions provided below.
 Start each section with the appropriate section heading —Significance, Innovation, Approach.
 Cite published experimental details in the Research Strategy section and provide the full reference in the Bibliography and References Cited section.